 - It offers priceless publicity.
 “If the awards are free to enter,” says Lisa Newton, “there’s no good reason not to.”

 AAT is launching its own awards this year, with categories including Professional Member of the Year, Rising Star of the Year and Branch of the Year.
 Entries close on 27 March so there’s still time to get that award-winning entry in.
 The winners will be announced in a ceremony at the AAT Annual Conference in June.
 Nominate yourself now.

-Mark Blayney Stuart is a business writer and speaker and Former Head of Research at the Chartered Institute of Marketing.
+Mark Blayney Stuart is Business Journalist of the Year, Wales Media Awards 2017 and Former Head of Research at the Chartered Institute of Marketing.